What is an Electric Boiler?

 - Your energy bill is mainly subject to the cost of electricity.
 Nowadays, this cost tends to rise making it more expensive to operate your electric steam boiler.
 Moreover, with the abandon in some countries of the nuclear power to generate electricity, it might be harder to obtain electricity and thus more expensive.

-An electricity boiler has an annual running cost range of £1,600 to £1,900.
-If you only need to replace your old electric boiler by a new one, the cost will be diminished to £1,000, as you won’t need to replace all the elements existing on your old system for the new one.
+Electric boiler costs will vary from home to home.
+Generally, though, annual electric boiler running costs range from £1,600 to £1,900.
+If you only need to replace your old electric boiler by a new one, the electric boiler costs will be diminished to £1,000, as you won’t need to replace all the elements existing in your old system for the new one.

 If you are looking to invest in an electric combi boiler, it will cost around £1,500 for a 9kW model.
 However, larger capacity models can go up to £2,500.